CUBRID/cubrid-manual/en/api/php.rst

 *   PHP 5.6.x, 7.1.x or 7.4.x source code: You can download PHP source code from https://www.php.net/downloads.php .
 *   Apache 2: It can be used to test PHP.
 *   CUBRID PHP driver source code: You can download the source code from https://www.cubrid.org/downloads#php .
 Make sure that the version you download is the same as the version of CUBRID which has been installed on your system.
-*   IF Building CCI driver In Linux Or Mac, GNU Developer Toolset 8 or higher is required.
+*   IF building CCI driver In Linux Or Mac, GNU Developer Toolset 8 or higher is required.

 **Compiling CUBRID PHP driver**